Last editedMar 20232 min read

 The customer authorises payment

-The payment is completed and both parties receive an instant confirmation
+The payment is confirmed and both parties are notified instantly

 The process is quick and seamless, confirmation of payment takes place in real time, offering complete peace of mind, and the fees are lower than standard online card transactions.